 Viewing time: 4 mins 29 secs

 The Write Question is a weekly video podcast all about writing.
 Today’s question?
-What is the best way to paraphrase?
+How do you finish your writing?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-I have a question from Syeda Mahnoor Raza, a university student based in Islamabad, Pakistan.
-Here’s what she’s asked by email….
+I have a question from Gwenn Lythgoe, a writer based in Toronto, Ontario.
+Here’s what she’s asked by email…